the0rem/traductor/README.md

 A translator for docker-compose YAML files into process manager launch files (systemd supported so far).

+This helps support running docker containers as services under the OS' process manager (such as systemd).
+This can extend into being able to package docker containers as rpms for install.

 ##Features:
 v1
 - Responsability of operator to make sure services don't clash